eric-rizzi/ucls-independent-study/01_git/independent_git_lesson.md

 in a repository on GitLab.
 This allows you to "collaborate".
 Therefore, I would like you to clone the repository (gitlab.ucls.uchicago.edu/erizzi/intro-cs-extension) and make at least one change to either this lesson or the shell lesson with a new or improved question or some new content.
-Once you are done, push your changes.
+Once you are done, create a merge request so I can integrate your changes into the project.